Siddharth-Rajput/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Sentiment Analysis for Iron Man 3 Movie using Hadoop and Pig
+Sentiment Analysis for Iron Man 3 featuring Mr. Stark using Hadoop and Pig.